chennethelius/impulse-purchase-extension/README.md

 AI Suggests possible comparable products to compare to prevent impulse purchases and encourage healthier spending habits.

 ### Savings Tracker
-Uses `chrome.storage.local` to store:
+Uses stats dashboard to store:
 - **Total money saved**
 - **Savings history (item and amount)**
 - **Number of blocked purchases**

-The data persists across sessions and can be displayed in a small “progress dashboard.”
+The data persists across sessions and can be displayed by clicking the extension icon.

-### 🧾 Privacy First
+### Privacy First
 No personal data is uploaded or shared.
 All calculations and storage happen locally in your browser.

 ---